devOpifex/titan/docs/guide/metrics.md

 From the [official documentation](https://prometheus.io/docs/practices/naming/#labels):

+!!! danger
->  CAUTION: Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
+    Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
 Do not use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values.

 Say for instance you have a small API with three endpoints and simply want to track the number of times they get pinged.